Close the left navigation

 Worker Training Program

-The Environmental Career Worker Training Program (ECWTP) provides opportunities for individuals from disadvantaged communities to obtain careers in environmental cleanup, construction, hazardous waste removal, and emergency response.
-To date, more than 14,500 people have been trained by the program's partners, which include community colleges, historically black colleges and universities, and apprenticeship programs, among others.
-From 1995 to 2023, the ECWTP has maintained an average job placement rate of 70%, and it has provided an economic boon to communities across the country.
+The Environmental Career Worker Training Program (ECWTP) provides opportunities for individuals from unemployed or under-employed communities to obtain careers in environmental cleanup, construction, hazardous waste removal, and emergency response.
+To date, more than 15,000 people have been trained by the program's partners, which include community colleges, historically Black colleges and universities, and apprenticeship programs, among others.
+From 1995 to 2024, the ECWTP has maintained an average job placement rate of 70%, and it has provided an economic boon to communities across the country.

 Life Skills and Job Readiness Training